writethedocs/www/docs/conf/portland/2022/sponsors/prospectus.rst

 Sponsorship schedule
 --------------------

-* **SUNDAY**: The conference online platform is open.
-You are welcome to hang out at your sponsorship booth and attend the Writing Day, but no formal sponsorship events are happening.
-You're also encouraged to lead a Writing Day project if your documentation is open source.

 * **MONDAY**: The conference platform opens at 8am, so we recommend arriving around this time to get the most interaction with attendees.
 The conference will run until around 5pm.